 Computational Biologist Part of All-Star Alzheimer’s Collaboration

-As part of an international research team assembled by the Cure Alzheimer's Fund, Andreas Pfenning will use computational techniques to potentially identify thousands of genetic sequences that hold therapeutic potential for Alzheimer's disease.
-He is also developing new biological techniques to test the function of those human DNA fragments in the brains of mice.
+As part of an international research team assembled by the Cure Alzheimer’s Fund, Pfenning will use computational techniques to potentially identify thousands of genetic sequences that hold therapeutic potential for Alzheimer’s.
+He also is developing new biological techniques to test the function of those human DNA fragments in the brains of mice.